wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 - [Policy Space Parser](#https://www.npmjs.com/package/tree-sitter-policyspace).
 - [Value Inference Parser](#https://www.npmjs.com/package/tree-sitter-valueinference).

+In this project we use the [web-tree-sitter](#https://www.npmjs.com/package/web-tree-sitter) project to generate the parsers in _.wasm_ format.
+The parser are located in the _Parsers_ directory under root.
+Both the client and server use this directory.
+Therefore if anyone wishes to use only one of them, it is necessary to also include the parsers in the new project.

 ## Expanding the LSP Client

 ## Expanding the LSP Server

 ## Expanding the Language Parsers